-First step for processing an animal with us is to use our booking tool to make an appointment.
-There are currently extended wait times for appointments.
-We will send you an email with more instructions at the time of booking.
+First step for processing an animal with us is to call us to make an appointment.
 The second step is to drop the livestock off on the appropriate date/time.
 A trained employee will assist in unloading your livestock at the animal pens.
 Appointments are typically between 8-9 am on the day of your appointment.
 At that time, we will go over your cutting instructions with you.
 Cutting sheets are available on our website if you would like to review the cutting options and begin to complete your sheet before your drop-off.
 Completed cut sheets may be emailed to us before the appointment at the following address: firstname.lastname@example.org.
 Please be sure to fill out all personal information accurately so we can be sure your account has current information.
 Please have all necessary contact information ready at drop-off.
 Please be aware additional fees may be incurred for specialty cut requests or quartering.
-For the final step, we will call/text you when your order is ready!
+For the final step, we will call/text/email you when your order is completed!
 All the meat will be frozen and boxed.
 Each cut of meat will be individually labeled with your name and what cut it is.
 We ask that you plan to pick up your order in its entirety as quickly as possible.
 After 35 days, we consider the meat abandoned.
-Payment is expected at pick-up; cash or check is preferred.
+Payment is expected at pick-up.
 We ask that you call when you are on your way to pick up the order, giving us a 30-minute window.
 This will allow us to get the boxes pulled from the shelves and be ready to load you up quickly.
 You may want to bring coolers or blankets to cover the boxes, but that is usually not necessary to get your meat home frozen.
 We expect your order to be picked up within *7* days of the ready notification to avoid storage fees of $*5*/box per day.